Good financial management should result in secure funding and the best possible use of available funds.

 Record keeping, administration and payment

-Being aware of the types of records your organisation should keep and practising good bookkeeping will help with organising your taxes.
+Being aware of the types of records your organisation should keep and good bookkeeping practices will help with organising your taxes.

 Some of the basic records you may need to maintain are: